sensu/sensu-docs-legacy/source/docs/0.14/adding_a_check.md

 repo.

 If you have installed Sensu from the omnibus packages you can continue to installing the `check-procs.rb` plugin.
+You will have to configure the Sensu client to use the embedded ruby from the omnibus package by setting `EMBEDDED_RUBY=true` in `/etc/default/sensu` and restarting the client.

 Otherwise we need to install the `sensu-plugin` gem which has various helper classes used by many of the community plugins:

 ~~~ bash
 gem install sensu-plugin --no-rdoc --no-ri